Deep-Symmetry/afterglow/README.md

 show, which runs on DMX universe 1.
 You will want to have OLA configured to at least have an ArtNet universe with that ID so you can watch the DMX values using its web interface.
-It would be even better if you had an actual DMX interface hooked up, and changed the definition of `sample-rig` to include some real lights you have connected.
+It would be even better if you had an actual DMX interface hooked up, and changed the show to include some real lights you have connected.
 Either way, here is how you start the show sending control signals to lights:

 ```clojure
 (use-sample-show) ; Create the sample show that uses universe 1.